Get,

 The potential uses of ashwagandha for human health are as follows

 Ashwagandha might have anxiolytic (anxiety-relieving) properties that are similar to that of the drug lorazepam.
 According to an animal study, both ashwagandha and lorazepam might help reduce anxiety in animal models.
 Ashwagandha might also exhibit potential antidepressant properties.
-This indicates that ashwagandha might help with depression and anxiety.1 However, more research is required.
+This indicates that Ashwagandha might help with depression and anxiety.1 However, more research is required.
 Anxiety and depression are that may need serious attention and one should seek medical help from a professional for it.

 Ashwagandha might have potential anti-arthritic properties that may be widely accepted and reported.
 Ashwagandha might help relieve pain by soothing the nervous system.
 In an experimental study, patients were given a formula containing ashwagandha.
 This herbal formulation showed the potential to reduce the severity of pain and disability.1,4 However, arthritis is a serious condition and must be diagnosed and treated by a doctor.